 The GEHC report will disclose all ToV individually if consent has been provided by the individual recipient.
-Where consent has not been provided, or has been revoked throughout the same calendar year, all ToV related to this individual will be published under the aggregate section.
+Where consent has not been provided, or has been revoked throughout the same calendar year, all ToV related to this individual will be published under the aggregated section.

-As per the EFPIA/ABPI Disclosure Code guidelines, all ToV relating to R&D will be published under the dedicated R&D aggregate value section.
+As per the EFPIA/ABPI Disclosure Code guidelines, all ToV relating to R&D will be published under the dedicated aggregated value section.